 Considering the growing interest in the augmented reality, HP's decision can be considered more than intelligent.

-It is very likely that, if the program turns out to be as successful as the company proposes, several customers will be interested in the immediate purchase of HP industrial printers and the headsets themselves.
+It is very likely that, if the program turns out to be as positive as the company proposes, several customers will be interested in immediately purchasing HP industrial printers and the viewers themselves.